dimedimovski/Database-Testing/README.md

 # Database-Testing
-Testing CRUDE operations in the database while using Robotframework with Database library.
+Testing CRUD operations in the database while using Robotframework with Database library.